katherinewinder1/CrowdfundingETL/README.md

 3. Creating Contacts DataFrame: for this  1st we read the contacts  excel file that  was in the resources folder.
 ![image](https://user-images.githubusercontent.com/117956888/225745818-cc9fa9dc-736a-4a9a-b9dc-34d5e0793679.png)

-Then we did data extraction and creating dictionaries
+Then we did data extraction and created dictionaries

 ![image](https://user-images.githubusercontent.com/117956888/225746119-2d236cc9-e11a-456b-b16e-706800cc54bc.png)

-we continuued data transformation to get the need columns with contact_id,	email,	first_name, and	last_name. then we reordered the columns to put the emial address at the last column.
+we continued data transformation to get the need columns with contact_id,	email,	first_name, and	last_name. then we reordered the columns to put the emial address at the last column.
 ![image](https://user-images.githubusercontent.com/117956888/225747129-f047f1dc-c096-485d-ab9c-e55fa72dc87d.png)

 Finally we check the data types and exported the data into CSV file.